AsadBukhari886/sms-spam-detector/README.md

     # Install the required Python packages
     pip install -r requirements.txt

-    # Create a .env file for your API key (if .env.example exists)
+    # Create a .env file for your API key
-    # cp .env.example .env
+    # cp .env.example .env  (if you have an example file)
     ```
     Now, create and open a `.env` file and add your Groq API key:
     ```.env